guillaumedelaloy/Portfolio/README.md

 The objective of this project is to investigate the link between comments related to Bitcoin on Twitter and Bitcoin's price evolution.
 This project is also an example of how we can leverage AWS tools to deploy a serverless machine learning/ deep learning project.

 <br><br>

+# Master Thesis

+In this paper, I presented an AWS based architecture that can be applied by B2B companies in order to automatically generate new leads.
+The process consists in targeting companies having an ideal profile for your offer, by automatically sending emails and analyse their answers thanks to sentiment analysis.

 # MOOCs